In this guide, we provide a summary/breakdown of energy in the US.

 Heating Energy

-Aside from electricity generation and energy for transport, energy for heating and cooling is one of the other major areas that energy is used in society.
+Aside from electricity generation and energy for transport, heating and cooling is one of the other main uses for energy across society.

-We will come back and update this section when more information is available
+We will come back and update this section when we have more information on heating and cooling energy in the US

 Sources